Treatment Effects with Targeting Instruments: Targeting

-Note that one-to-one targeting and strict targeting are logically independent assumptions: neither one implies the other.
-As we just saw, the design in~\Cref{ex:rectangular} may exhibit strict targeting; but it never satisfies one-to-one targeting.
-The converse may also hold, for instance if $z=1$ and $z=2$ both subsidize $t=1$, and $z=2$ is a more generous subsidy.
-Then we would expect $\bar{Z}(1)=\{2\}$ yet $\Delta_0(1)<\Delta_1(1)$.
+Finally, we should emphasize that one-to-one targeting and strict targeting are logically independent assumptions: neither one implies the other.
+Consider the $3\times 3$ model of Example~\ref{ex:ternaryternary} under one-to-one targeting; strict targeting only holds for $t=1$ if $a=c$, and for $t=2$ if $d=e$.
+On the other hand, the $3\times 3$ model with $b>a=c$ and $e>d=f$ satisfies strict targeting but not one-to-one targeting, as $z=1$ targets both $t=1$ and $t=2$.